Ashbel Smith Professor of Education Leadership & Policy, The University of Texas at Austin

 Research and Development at the University of Texas at Austin

-Dr. Reyes is passionate about education research and the craft of teaching.
+Dr. Reyes is passionate about teaching and research on student success.
 In his writing, Dr. Reyes focuses on Education and Opportunity, particularly on student success for children of poverty.
 His work is focused on the intersection of policy and leadership that facilitate student success.
-His research has focused on culturally and linguistically diverse, and often marginalized students such as urban students, language learners, migrant students, and border students-all children of poverty.
-His academic work has transcended the "the blaming game" and has focused on what is possible with these students and their success in schools.
+His research has focused on culturally and linguistically diverse, and often marginalized students such as urban students, language learners, migrant students, and border students, among others.
+His academic work has transcended the the blaming game and has focused on what is possible with these students and their success in schools.

 I am an education policy and leadership researcher and my primary scholarly expertise is in examining state or national policies that create education inequality and opportunity.
 I use primarily sociological theory and methods to study such problems.
 Broadly, my research focuses on Education and Opportunity.
 Currently, I work on three interrelated themes I pursue as a researcher.
 The first one is about educational transitions; and the second one is about how those educator effects on student academic outcomes and how educators manage secondary trauma and mechanisms to cope with it.
 The third one focuses on school reform efforts and how those reforms affect students experiencing poverty.